IBM/rpg-genai-data/docs/pages/task/explain_ compilable_source.md

 3. `Display Files (.dspf)`: Define screens for user interaction.
 4. `Printer Files (.prtf)`: Define printed report layouts.
 5. `Copybooks (.rpgleinc)`: Contain reusable code snippets.
-6. `SQL DDL Files (.table, .view)`: Define database tables and views.
+6. `SQL DDL Files (.table, .view, .idex)`: Define database tables and views.

 This example indicates that the `program.pgm.rpgle` relies on the `accpf.pf `file.
 If there were additional files like display files or copybooks, they would be included in the context section as well.